greg4fun/katacoda-scenarios-1/docker/step2.md

 The **-p** option maps the docker host's port to the container's port.

-The **--name resplendent_redis** option allows me to call the containeri a predictable name.
+The **--name resplendent_redis** option allows me to call the container a predictable name.
 This is optional but useful.

 The last option, **redis** is the name of the image.